hungpham2511/toppra/docs/source/index.rst

 ===================================================

-TOPP-RA is a library for computing `path parameterizations` of arbitrary geometric paths/trajectories for robots, which can be either industrial robot manipulators or humanoids!
-TOPP-RA can account for several types of constraints on robot dynamics:
+TOPP-RA is a library for computing `path parameterizations` of arbitrary geometric paths/trajectories for robots!

+TOPP-RA can account for several types of constraints on robot
+dynamics:

 1. joint torque, velocity and acceleration bounds;
 2. *robust* joint torque, velocity and acceleration bounds;